 • The APR rolls up all financing costs into one percentage.
 It tells you how much you’ll pay for the money you borrow.

-• Your credit history affects the APR: a better history means a lower APR.
+• Your credit history affects the APR: a better credit history means a lower APR.

 • A really high APR can mean that you’ll owe more than the car is worth, if you decide to sell it before the loan is paid off.

-• Question any deal if the financing paperwork does not contain the:
+Question any deal if the financing paperwork does not spell out:

-• dollar amount of the total finance charge
+• the dollar amount of the total finance charge

-• total dollar amount of your finance charge plus the money you’re borrowing
+• the total dollar amount of your finance charge plus the money you’re borrowing

-• amount of your payments, plus the number and due dates of your payments
+• the amount of your payments, plus the number and due dates of your payments

-• Only sign a loan document that spells all this out – and never sign anything you don’t understand, or anything with blanks to be filled in later.
-Keep your copy of your signed contract.
+Only sign a financing document that spells all this out — and never sign anything you don’t understand, or anything with blanks to be filled in later.
+Be sure you get, and keep, your copy of your signed contract, and all other purchase and financing documents you signed before you leave the dealership.

 Life Events: